ClearlyDazed/samsungTVlegacy/README.rst

 Library usage
 =============

-samsunglegacy can be imported as a Python 3 library:
+samsungTVlegacy can be imported as a Python 3 library:

 .. code-block:: python

-    import samsunglegacy
+    import samsungTVlegacy

 A context managed remote controller object of class ``Remote`` can be constructed using the ``with`` statement:

 .. code-block:: python

-    with samsunglegacy.Remote(config) as remote:
+    with samsungTVlegacy.Remote(config) as remote:
         # Use the remote object

 The constructor takes a configuration dictionary as a parameter.
 All